 Borrowing is Legally Complicated

 With equity living, the main legal issue that a person faces is ensuring that taxes are paid on income earned.
-With borrowing money however, the legal issues multiple.
+With borrowing money however, the legal issues multiply.
 To start with, borrowers sign legal contracts with promises to repay the loan in the future.
 Then there may be legal restrictions imposed by the lender as to how that money can be spent.
 Then there are legal issues if the borrower defaults on making payments – collection agencies and Court-ordered repayment plans are just two examples.
 Even when the loan is paid back, the borrower has to ensure that all the proper parties are notified – particularly the credit bureaus.
 Living with debt means living a complicated, stressful life.

 Avoid the Big Mistakes